Kuala Lumpur International Airport: Inter-terminal transportation

 The Aerotrain is an automated people mover (APM) that connects the airside of KLIA Main Terminal Building (MTB) and the Satellite Building.
-Each 250-person capacity train can transport 3,000 passengers per hour in each direction at up to 56 km/h (35 mph).
+In its original configuration, each 250-person capacity train can transport 3,000 passengers per hour in each direction at up to 56 km/h (35 mph).
 These three-car driverless trains run on elevated rail and under the taxiways.
-The journey takes under two minutes.
-The Aerotrain operates between three and five-minute intervals between terminal.
+The Aerotrain operates between three and five-minute intervals between terminal, and the journey takes under two minutes.
 Automatic train controls manage the operation of the entire Aerotrain system, controlling the speeds, headways, stops and door openings in stations, and integrating functions that enhance the reliability and performance of the system.

+The AeroTrain had been out of service for repairs and replacement work, including new rolling stock, between March 2023 and 1 July 2025.

+No airside connection currently exists between the Main Terminal Building and Terminal 2; connecting passengers must clear Malaysian immigration and customs checks before taking a landside transportation option (Express Rail Link, bus or taxi).

 External connections

 Rail

 Kuala Lumpur International Airport is linked to the KL Sentral transportation hub in the city centre by the 57 km long Express Rail Link (ERL).
 There are two ERL stations at the airport: KLIA station at the Main Terminal Building and klia2 station at Gateway@klia2.